organicmaps/organicmaps.github.io/content/faq/android-02-fdroid/index.md

 F-Droid version comes without [Google Play Services](https://en.wikipedia.org/wiki/Google_Play_Services).
 These Services improve location accuracy using nearest cell towers and wifi hotspots if internet connection is available.
 F-Droid version uses only device GPS sensor.

-With OrganicMaps from Google Play you can disable Google Play Services for location search in app settings.
+With Organic Maps from Google Play you can disable Google Play Services for location search in app settings.